-Fire-resistant paints are pretty expensive compared to most off the shelf hardware store paints, but in conjunction with fire doors and extinguishing systems featured elsewhere on this list you can dramatically increase the amount of time it takes for fire to spread throughout your house and immolate it.
+Fire-resistant paints are pretty expensive compared to most off-the-shelf hardware store paints, but in conjunction with fire doors and extinguishing systems featured elsewhere on this list, you can dramatically increase the amount of time it takes for fire to spread throughout your house and immolate it.

-Residential fires are deadly, fast and altogether too common.
-You have few choices when it comes to dealing with them, and whether you want to escape or think you have the nerve and the time to tackle the blaze and potentially save your home, you will need the right equipment to backup your careful planning.
+Residential fires are deadly, fast, and altogether too common.
+You have few choices when it comes to dealing with them, and whether you want to escape or think you have the nerve and the time to tackle the blaze and potentially save your home, you will need the right equipment to back up your careful planning.

 Make sure you stock up on all of the items we have listed above so you will have the correct tools for the job in case you ever have to survive a house fire.